VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 * Windows is *NOT* [POSIX](https://en.wikipedia.org/wiki/POSIX):
   * Windows has weird line endings
-  * Being a different OS, it also has diffeernt system calls
+  * Being a different OS, it also has different system calls
-  * NTFS *the filesystem* **is** case sensative; however, Windows artifically makes it **not** case sensative- don't put `myasm.S` and `myasm.s` in the same folder!
+  * NTFS *the filesystem* **is** case-sensitive; however, Windows artificially makes it **not** case-sensitive- don't put `myasm.S` and `myasm.s` in the same folder!
 Also, there's a bunch of annoying reserved words, file names can only be 255 characters, and some characters are not allowed.
 Fun, right?
 * You'll probably have to fight compilers a bit
   * Welcome to editing environment variable hell
 * … see the [win32 api](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list)
 * … and a different executable format
 * [TODO] exe vs MSI

-*All of that said,* WSL on Windows is acutally pretty great and solves the vast majority of this.
+*All of that said,* WSL on Windows is actually pretty great and solves the vast majority of this.
 There's a few exceptions if you need pedal-to-the-metal performance or access to `/dev` for not stupid device access (like developing embedded systems) then clearly WSL isn't going to cut it.
 Furthermore, you'll still need to install a ton of tools to make the windows-y operations less awful, like [clink](https://mridgers.github.io/clink/) to make `cmd` slightly more tollerable, tools like [groupy](https://www.stardock.com/products/groupy/) and [fancyzones](https://docs.microsoft.com/en-us/windows/powertoys/fancyzones) can make the actual window managment in Windows less bad… you get the idea.

 ### Using Visual Studio